mathiasjepsen/PythonDatasetAssignment/README.md

 URL: https://github.com/mathiasjepsen/PythonDatasetAssignment/raw/master/ks-projects-201801.csv

     - What main-category of project has the highest success rate?
     - For the main-category of project with highest success rate (question above), what is the category with highest number of project proposals?
     - what is the median pledged amount (usd_pledged_real) of successfully funded projects?
     - What is the number of successfully funded projects with more than 5.000$ pledged (usd_pledged_real) per category?
-    - For the main-category with most successfully funded projects (quantity not rate of success), what is the range of goal- amount (usd_goal_real) a 10k usd range, ex range 0-10k$ , 5-15k$...
+    - For the main-category with most successfully funded projects (quantity not rate of success), what is the range of goal-amount (usd_goal_real) a 10k usd range, ex range 0-10k$ , 5-15k$...
       100k$-110k$, that contains the most successfully funded projects (in quantity not rate of success)?

 # Plan B: